Masai and person with the savannah in the background

 Safari in Masai Mara and Naboisho with an unforgettable beach holiday

-The Big 5, amazing sunsets, and pristine white beaches
+The big five, stunning sunsets and pristine white beaches

 Safari in Masai Mara and Naboisho with an unforgettable beach holiday

-The Big 5, amazing sunsets, and pristine white beaches
+The big five, stunning sunsets and pristine white beaches

-A dream trip for those who want to experience the diverse wildlife in the beautiful, game-rich national park of Masai Mara and the Naboisho Conservancy.
-You will stay at distinctive, high-standard accommodations that have won awards for their work in sustainable tourism.
-In Masai Mara and Naboisho, you will experience African wildlife at its very best.
-After the safari, we recommend extending the trip with a week-long beach holiday, for example along the Kenyan coast or on Zanzibar.
-We tailor-make your dream journey according to your wishes
+A dream trip for those who want to experience the diverse wildlife in the beautiful, animal-rich Masai Mara National Park and Naboisho Conservancy.
+Here you'll stay in distinctive, high-standard accommodations that have won awards for their work in sustainable tourism.
+In Masai Mara and Naboisho, you'll experience African wildlife at its very best.
+After your safari, we recommend extending your trip with a week's beach holiday, for example along the Kenya coast or on Zanzibar.
+We tailor your dream trip to your wishes.

 Highlights